sevensgd/coursera-intro-to-data-science/README.md

-# coursera-intro-to-data-science
+# Introduction to Data Science in Python by University of Michigan

-Introduction to Data Science in Python - coursera
+Doing a coursera stuff.